 An Uninterrupted View of the Sky by Melanie Crowder

-Available in June, 2017!
+Available in June of 2017!
 Set in 1999 Bolivia.
 When seventeen-year-old Francisco’s father is arrested on false charges, his mother takes off, leaving Francisco and his sister to move into the dangerous and corrupt prison alongside their father. [young adult, ages 12 and up]

 Nowhere Girl Giveaway!